 1534 also The Act of Succession is passed by Parliament in England.
 Everyone must swear allegiance to Henry VIII as the head of the Church of England.

-1535 Thomas More is beheaded because he did approve of Henry VIII's actions.
+1535 Thomas More is beheaded because he did not approve of Henry VIII's actions.

 1535 also Miles Coverdale finished translating the Bible into English.